Infection Detection

 There has yet to be a documented case of CWD in humans, but with a 100 percent fatality rate, there isn’t much incentive to find out if it’s possible.
 To test your animal, simply bring it (or just the head) to your Region’s testing facility, which can be found at fwp.mt.gov.
 In the field, wear protective gloves while dressing and use extra caution when handling carcass parts such as the brain, eyes, spleen, and lymph glands.
 Wash your knives and saws thoroughly.

-If trends like this continue, we’re likely to see more of these concentrated hunts, in season or out.
-As of now, hunting remains the primary management tool for handling this beast.
+FWP’s current management plan aims to keep prevalence below five percent.
+But southwest Montana has seen its fair share of cases in recent seasons.
+As of now, hunting remains the primary management tool for handling this beast, but if the trend continues it could take more targeted action in the form of CWD hunts to control the disease.
 Stay informed, test your kills, and be adaptable.
 This one is going to be around for the long haul.